 Unbelted occupants can also be ejected from the vehicle.
 This is one of the most damaging events that can happen during a crash.

 Here is what seat belts do for you in a collision:

 Air bags are designed to be used along with seat belts, not as a substitute for them.
 There are a number of reasons for this.
 For example, if your car has a front air bag, it will only deploy in a certain type of crash.
 So, if a vehicle collides into the side of your car, the front air bag will not inflate.
 But, wearing a seat belt can keep you secure and protect you from injury.
 Also, if you are involved in an accident and the air bag is deployed, the device will quickly deflate.
 So, unlike the seat belt, the air bag will not be able to continue to protect you if there are a series of collisions.
 Additionally, a properly worn seat belt keeps you secure and in the proper position if the air bag does deploy.

 In the United States, all of the states, except for New Hampshire, have seat belt laws for adults.
+Only 28 states have seat belt laws for backseat passengers.
 Depending on where you are, not wearing a seatbelt can result in an expensive fine.
 Thankfully, most people do buckle up—not to avoid fines, but to avoid injury.

 If you have not made wearing a seat belt part of your lifestyle, see if you can find your reasons below, then read the list of realities.